Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 ##### Plumbing bands

-We now glue the bands seen {prf:ref}`wpt-construc-fig-band_sum` together with an operation called plumbing.
+We now glue the bands seen @wpt-construc-fig-band_sum together with an operation called plumbing.
 Consider the orientation given in the green band's plumbing square.
-We will call the red arrow $x$ and the orange arrow $y$, similarly for the blue band $x^\prime$ and $y^\prime$.
+We will call the thicker red arrow $x$ and the orange arrow $y$, similarly for the blue band $x^\prime$ and $y^\prime$.
 We plumb the bands together along their plumbing squares, with the requirement that the orientation labels are mapped $x\to y^\prime$ and $y\to x^\prime$.
 Finally, we forget the boundaries of the plumbing squares, leaving only the joined boundaries of the bands.
-The result of plumbing as well as a local picture for plumbing can be seen in {prf:ref}`wpt-construc-fig-band_sum_opo`.
+The result of plumbing as well as a local picture for plumbing can be seen in @wpt-construc-fig-band_sum_opo.

 ````{prf:observation}
 :label:wpt-construc-fig-band_sum_opo